 Minimally Invasive Cervical Fusion

-Cervical Fusion is a spinal fusion surgery in the neck, or cervical, spine.
-Your surgeon makes an incision in the front of the neck.
+Cervical fusion is a spinal fusion procedure for the neck or spine.
+Our spine surgeons make an incision in the front of the neck.
 The contents of the neck are gently retracted, enabling the front part of the spine to be seen.
 Fluoroscopy is used to determine the correct level(s) before the disc material is removed and the fusion graft is inserted.
 A surgical plate is then screwed in place over the fusion level.
 At US Pain & Spine, a Houston spine center, we take into account your unique needs and develop a personalized surgical and cervical fusion recovery plan.
 If you require a cervical fusion procedure, here are a few things you might expect.

 Conditions Treated with Cervical Fusion